jenkinsci/external-workspace-manager-plugin/doc/PIPELINE_EXAMPLES.md

 **Stage 1.
 Allocate workspace in the upstream job**

-The functionality is the same as in example one - stage 1.
+The functionality is the same as in the previous example, Stage 1.
 In our case, the allocated directory on the physical disk is: _jenkins-project/disk1/upstream/14_.

 **Stage 2.
 Build in the upstream job**

-Same functionality as example one - stage 2.
+Same functionality as the previous example, Stage 2.
 The final workspace path is: _/mount-from-linux-node/to/disk-one/jenkins-project/disk1/upstream/14_.

 **Stage 3.
 Select the upstream run**